Exemplars of increasing the degree of challenge

 What would need to have gone before to make it appropriate to ask students to attempt Activity 4?

-Summarise your views in a short contribution to the discussion on this step, and look out for contributions from others on which to comment.
+Summarise your views in a short contribution in the comments below.
 (If your knowledge of wave theory is sketchy then just focus on responses from other learners.)

 © National STEM Learning Centre